secrecthide/LC-TerminalGamepad/README.md

   + Modded store items ✅

 + #### Config:
-  + Change any color to your style in the mod config file.
+  + Change any colour to your style in the mod config file.

   + Add commands from other mods to show up in the panel.